Shamia702/development-platforms-ca/README.md

 - register.html — Register page
 - create.html — Create article (auth protected)

-## Motivation:
+## Motivation Section:
-I chose the Supabase option because it let me build a complete full-stack solution quickly without having to write and host a custom backend API.
-Supabase gave me authentication, a PostgreSQL database, and security features (RLS) out of the box, which matched the assignment requirements well.
+I chose the Supabase option because it allowed me to build a full working platform quickly without writing and hosting a custom backend API.
+Supabase provided authentication, a PostgreSQL database, and Row Level Security (RLS),

-What I enjoyed most was connecting the frontend to real backend services and seeing the whole flow working: register → confirm email → login → create an article → see it appear in the public feed.
-I also liked how the UI could change based on whether a user is logged in or not.
+I enjoyed connecting the frontend to real backend services and seeing the full flow working: register → confirm email → login → create an article → view it in the public feed.
+The hardest part was setting up and testing RLS policies so that anyone can read articles, only logged-in users can create them, and only the author can delete their own articles.
+I also had to debug some module path and styling issues, which helped me understand how the project structure works.

-The hardest part was configuring Row Level Security policies correctly.
-It took some trial and testing to make sure the public could read articles, while only authenticated users could create articles, and only the original author could delete their own posts.
-I also found debugging small issues (like file paths and styling conflicts) a bit time-consuming, but it helped me understand the project structure better.
+Overall, Supabase is faster and simpler to set up, while a custom Express API would give more control but would take more time to build and secure.

 ## Author
 Shamia